projectacrn/acrn-hypervisor/doc/developer-guides/trusty.rst

 *************

 As per the Trusty design, Trusty can access the Normal World's memory, but the Normal World cannot access the Secure World's memory.
-Hence it means the Secure World EPTP page table hierarchy must contain the Normal World GPA address space, while the Trusty world's GPA address space must be removed from the Normal World EPTP page table hierarchy.
+The Secure World EPTP page table hierarchy must contain the Normal World GPA address space, while the Trusty world's GPA address space must be removed from the Normal World EPTP page table hierarchy.